Tina's passion for creative writing began in her teens. She holds a Master of Arts (writing) and works as a freelance writer.

 In fantasy world-building and writing, the term "race" is loosely used to describe a sentient or sapient life form with a similar degree of intelligence and awareness as that of a human.
 Generally, a new race will have shared traits and will be aware of its self and its environment.
 The way your race interacts with its environment will influence the local ecosystems, and they will use the world's resources to better their standard of living and interact together in a social capacity.

 Creating an entirely new fantasy race can be a daunting task for a fantasy world builder or writer.
-Having a good design template to begin drafting the various characteristics of your race is important for shaping a well rounded creation.
-Even if your race is not completely unique to your world, you can use this template to record the characteristics for all your races on your fantasy world.
+Having a good design template to begin drafting the various characteristics of your race is important for shaping a well-rounded creation.
+Even if your race is not completely unique to your world, you can use this template to record the characteristics for all of your races in your fantasy world.
 Many of the restrictions and characteristics you impose on your race will come from your world and its environment.

 How to Create a New Race in a Fantasy Game